What is the study about?

 Links to health-care administrative data

-In a secure manner and with participants’ consent, the regional cohorts of CanPath will obtain additional information on the participants’ health from health care administrative databases, providing researchers with an overview of participants’ use of health services, such as physician visits or hospitalizations, and health outcomes, such as new diagnoses of cancer.
+In a secure manner and with participants’ consent, the regional cohorts of CanPath can work with the researcher to obtain additional information on the participants’ health from health care administrative databases, providing researchers with an overview of participants’ use of health services, such as physician visits or hospitalizations, and health outcomes, such as new diagnoses of cancer.

 Cross-Cohort Harmonization Project for Tomorrow (CHPT)